Direkt zum Inhalt springen

 Atikson, J. W. (1964): An introduction to motivation.
 Princeton, New York: Van Nostrand.

-Fiske, S. (2008): Core social motivations.
-In: J. Shah and W. Gardner (Eds.): Handbook of Motivation Science.
+Fiske, S. (2008): Core Social Motivations.
+In: J. Shah and W. Gardner (eds.): Handbook of Motivation Science.
 New York: Guilford Press.

 Helmke; Schrader (2001): Determinants of school performance.
-In: Rost (Ed.): Handwörterbuch Pädagogische Psychologie, 81-91: Psychologie Verlag Union.
+In: Rost (ed.): Handwörterbuch Pädagogische Psychologie, 81-91: Psychologie Verlag Union.

 Müller, F. (2006): Interest and learning.
 In: REPORT 1/2006 (29).
-Available online at www.die-bonn.de/id/3340, last checked 12/13/2015.
+Available online at www.die-bonn.de/id/3340, last checked on 13.12.2015.

 Senko et al. (2008): Historical Perspectives and New Directions in the Achievement Goal Theory: Understanding the Effects of Mastery and Performance-Approach Goals.
-In: J. Shah and W. Gardner (Eds.): Handbook of Motivation Science.
+In: J. Shah and W. Gardner (eds.): Handbook of Motivation Science.
 New York: Guilford Press.

 Citation

-Use according to Creative Commons under attribution (please use given citation) and for non-commercial purposes.
+Use according to Creative Commons under attribution (please use the citation provided) and for non-commercial purposes.

-back to the overview 'Diversity relevant for learning
+back to overview 'Diversity relevant to learning'